 All inverters have the same basic task: convert DC solar energy into useful AC energy for your home.
 However, there are three different solar inverter technologies that you can choose for your solar panel system, and each of them works slightly differently.

 String inverters: a standard centralized inverter

-Most small-scale solar energy systems use a string inverter, also known as a “centralized” inverter.
-In a solar PV system with a string inverter, each panel is wired together into “strings.”
-When they produce energy, it all gets sent to a single inverter, which is usually located on the side of your home, in a garage, or in your basement.
-The inverter will convert all of the electricity from your solar panels into DC electricity for your property.
+Most small-scale solar energy systems use a string inverter, also known as a “central” inverter.
+In a solar PV system with a string inverter, each panel is wired together into a “string”, and multiple strings (normally up to three) can be connected to your central inverter.
+When your panels produce energy, it all gets sent to a single inverter, which is usually located on the side of your home, in a garage, or in your basement.
+The inverter will convert all of the electricity from your solar panels into AC electricity for use on your property.

-Pros: String inverters are the lowest-cost inverter option, and are a “tried and true” inverter technology.
+Pros: String inverters are the lowest-cost inverter option, and are a very durable inverter technology.
 They are also the easiest to maintain, because they are in an easy-to-access location.